giuliagrisot/Distant_Reading_practice_scripts/README.md

 # Distant_Reading_practice

- Scripts and tutorials for DR with R for the MPhil in DH, University of Cambridge
+Scripts and tutorials for the MA in Digital Media, Culture and Society University of Manchester
+2024

 Dr Giulia Grisot